devayanipowar/devayanipowar/README.md

 - 🌱 I’m currently learning alot of things!!
 - 👯 I’m looking to collaborate on anything Data.
 - 🤔 I’m looking for help with finding my niche!
-- 💬 Ask me about [my experience](https://devayanipowar.github.io/)in Data science
+- 💬 Ask me about [my experience](https://devayanipowar.github.io/) in Data science
 - 📫 Reach me @ [Linkedin](https://www.linkedin.com/in/devayanip/)
 - ⚡ Fun fact: I am not an expert just a regular curious person!